Lana's Cryptozoological Essential Reading List

 the context of these topics.
 I personally don't find aquatic cryptids

-very interesting but it's just something you'll have to deal with.
+very interesting, for example, but that's just something you'll have to deal with.

 Academic papers can be accessed through sci-hub and its various mirrors,